Asymptotic Distributions and Rates of Convergence for Random Forests via Generalized U-statistics: Asymptotic Normality

-The proof of Theorem \ref{AN-iu} is provided in Appendix \ref{app:an}.
-Taken together, Theorems \ref{AN-u} and \ref{AN-iu} provide the asymptotic distribution of generalized U-statistics without restrictions on the growth rate of the number of subsamples $N$ relative to $n$.
-In Section \ref{berry-esseen} we go further, providing Berry-Esseen bounds that provide finite sample guarantees for the accuracy of a normal approximation which can then be used as guidelines to determine appropriate numbers and sizes of subsamples.
+\begin{remark} Note that the variance in the theorem above takes a different form than in \cref{AN-u} but the requirement that $\frac{s}{n}\frac{\zeta_s}{s\zeta_{1,\omega}}\to 0$ remains the same.
+Indeed, whenever this condition is satisfied, the complete U-statistic analogue is also asymptotically normal and normality of the incomplete version can be established as a by-product.
+However, this condition and more generally, asymptotic normality of the complete version, is not necessary.
+In such cases, choosing a very small ensemble size (e.g.\ N=o(n/s)) is sufficient.
+More details and related results are provided in \cref{app:B-AN} along with the proof of \cref{AN-iu}. \end{remark}

-Besides a few mild regularity conditions on the base learner (kernel), $h$, Theorems \ref{AN-u} and \ref{AN-iu} require only that $\frac{s}{n}\frac{\zeta_s}{\zeta_{1,\omega}} \to 0 $.
-This condition, though not overly strong, may appear somewhat arbitrary.
-Thus, we now investigate the behavior of this term for a variety of base learners.
+Taken together, Theorems \ref{AN-u} and \ref{AN-iu} provide the asymptotic distribution of generalized U-statistics for all possible growth rates on the number of subsamples $N$ relative to $n$.
+Besides the regularity conditions on the kernel, these results require only that $\frac{s}{n}\frac{\zeta_s}{s\zeta_{1,\omega} \to 0} $.
+This condition, similar to the notion of $\nu$-incrementality discussed in \cite{Wager2018}, is not overly strong but may appear somewhat arbitrary.
+In the following subsection we investigate the behavior of this ratio for a variety of base learners.